DavidDock/cheers-api/README.md

 * DELETE - Delete a post

 Posts can be searched by their title, type or author.
 They can be filtered by who the user is following, what posts they have stared or their own posts.
-The posts can be ordered by amount of comments, stars, cheers or most recently stared.

 #### Stars